JasonTuyen/prototype/List/README.md

 # List
-A basic to-do list made with javascript
+A simple to-do list made with HTML/CSS/Javascript